Createdd/Writing/2020/articles/plottingDynamic.md

 ![](../assets/plottingDynamic_2020-04-15-22-25-13.png)
 ![](http://g.recordit.co/Fr2UrCF9zx.gif)

-Changing it to 2 columns it will look like this:
+### Changing it to 2 columns it will look like this

 ![](http://g.recordit.co/zpmzz7uESh.gif)

-Changing it to 4 columns it will look like this:
+### Changing it to 4 columns it will look like this

 ![](http://g.recordit.co/tCnO6Ls220.gif)